 A: Yes, there is a downloadable workbook (also available in a web version).
 There are additional resources and exercises in the workbook for you to complete in between sessions.

 A: No, Anxiety Toolbox is a psychoeducational workshop.
 It cannot take the place of psychotherapy.
 Please call CAPS during business hours or refer to other sections of our website for ways to access therapy services.

 Virtual Wellness Workshops

-Join CAPS every Monday 12:10–1:00 pm as staff members lead you through a guided mindfulness activity.
-Mindfulness is the practice of purposefully bringing attention to the present moment, without judgment and can help reduce stress and anxiety.
+Join CAPS every Monday 1:30 to 2:00 pm as counselors lead you through a guided mindfulness activity.
+Mindfulness is the practice of purposefully bringing attention to the present moment, without judgment, and can help reduce stress and anxiety.

-Join us Wednesdays 12:10–1:00 pm to learn about skills for coping with a variety of mental health topics.
-Current offerings and dates listed below.
+Join us Wednesdays 11 am to noon to learn about skills for coping with a variety of mental health topics.
+View topics and schedule and register online below.

 - Ambiguous Loss: Our lives have been flipped upside down due to the pandemic and we have experienced many “ambiguous losses” -- canceled trips and vacations, inability to spend time with friends, not moving to campus.
 Learn how to shift from despair to hope.